rougin/torin/app/config/memory.md

 # Notes and considerations
 1. Do not hallucinate, always check the project's source code to get examples.
-3. Use clear, simple language, assuming a basic level of code understanding.
+2. Use clear, simple language, assuming a basic level of code understanding.
-2. Scan the `vendor` directory for files and use them as reference for code generation.
+3. Scan the `vendor` directory for files and use them as reference for code generation.
+4. Always conform to the [SOLID principles](https://en.wikipedia.org/wiki/SOLID).
+5. Use coding style and design patterns on PHP 5.3.